mwdev22/svc-init/README.md

   larger codebases.
 Use when you expect growth, need stricter package boundaries.

 Personally im a big fan of flat layouts, and use standard only when the project is expected to grow significantly.
+Flat uses group by dependency pattern from `https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1`, shot out to the author for that article.

 # Getting started (choose layout)